NervanaSystems/ngraph/CONTRIB.md

 understanding of *what nGraph components are doing*.
-Programs are easiest to understand when they can be understood locally; if most local changes have local impact, you do not need to dig through multiple files to understand what something does.
+Programs are easiest to understand when they can be understood locally; if most local changes have local impact, you do not need to dig through multiple files to understand what something does and if it is safe to modify.

 #### Names